k-rns/2020-05-22-WHOI-online/index.md

 <h2 id="why-wrangling">Am I a data wrangler?</h2>
-The process called "data wrangling", i.e, manipulating data into a usable form and diagnosing data quality issues often constitutes the most tedious and time-consuming aspect of analysis.
+The process called "data wrangling", i.e., manipulating data into a usable form and diagnosing data quality issues often constitutes the most tedious and time-consuming aspect of analysis.

 <p>